 Open Google Ads, click on the appropriate campaign and click on Display Network.
 Click the Demographics tab:

 Here, Google gives you a lot of insight into the age, gender, and parental status of the people who see, click on, and convert from your ads.

 For example, this data is from the same client’s account as the Report Editor data we just looked at.

 As you can see, these display ads are getting 3.4x as many impressions from men as women, which is a pretty good match to the click demographics for their search ads.
-That means the displaying is hitting a similar demographic to the client’s search ads, which is a good thing.
+That means the display targeting is hitting a similar demographic to the client’s search ads, which is a good thing.

 Do the statistics line up well with the demographics of the “ideal” traffic you identified in Google Analytics or the Report Editor?

-So, if you’re curious whether or not it’s worth it to 25-34-year-old women who have no children, you can use this report to see how that demographic segment interacts with your ads.
+So, if you’re curious whether or not it’s worth it to target 25-34-year-old women who have no children, you can use this report to see how that demographic segment interacts with your ads.